Expert VBA Programmers

-Our main bulk of work is in MS Access and Excel but we have also done a lot of VBA programming in MS Word and Outlook.
+Our main bulk of work is in Microsoft Access and Excel but we have also done a lot of VBA programming in Microsoft Word and Outlook.
 More recently we have been programming online web solutions that use VBScript and link to an Access database.

 What is VBA?